ninjinskii/Cavity/README.md

 ## Release process
 This project uses CI/CD.
-Workflows are triggered when pushing a tag, and publish the app on the Play Store on production channel.
+Workflows are triggered when pushing a tag using this pattern : x.x.x, and create a github release with apk file linked F-Droid store automatically picks up the apk file from there.

 Things to do to prepare a release:

 - Merge target code into master branch
-- Update `/whatsnew directory`
+- Update `/metadata/<languages>/changelogs.txt`
 - Update `/app/build.gradle`: increment version code & update __version name__
 - Update `/app/src/AndroidManifest.xml`: increment version code & update __version name__
 - Check for database changes & migration